sankalpsaoji98/UoR-Coursework/README.md

 # UoR-Coursework
-This repository stores all my final presentations of various courses I took at the University of Rochester
+This repository stores my presentations of various courses I took at the University of Rochester